Quentin Quire: Krakoa and From the Ashes

-Kid Omega joined the mutant nation of Krakoa, joining it's X-Force team.
-He was killed and resurrected multiple times on Krakoa, and had a relationship with Phoebe Cuckoo, but she broke up with him.
-In a battle with Cerebrax, Kid Omega was apparently destroyed and his mind wiped from the Krakoan files.
-He later appeared alive, revealing he merged with Cerebrax and had been able to travel through time, only returning to warn of Beast's future crimes.
+Kid Omega joins Krakoa after it is established as a mutant nation, joining X-Force.
+He is killed and resurrected multiple times on Krakoa, and had a relationship with Phoebe Cuckoo, but she broke up with him.
+In a battle with Cerebrax, Quire is apparently destroyed and his mind wiped from the Krakoan files.
+He later appears alive, revealing that he had merged with Cerebrax.
+After Krakoa leaves for another dimension, Quire joins Cyclops's X-Men team.

-After the fall of Krakoa, Kid Omega was mutilated by a Sabretooth variant on Krakoa during the Sabretooth War storyline.
-His head was kept as a weapon by the group of variants, but they were defeated and Quentin was resurrected.
-He later joined Cyclop's X-Men team.